AyeGill/kludge-examples/README.md

-## play-clj-examples
+## kludge-examples
-This repository provides public domain examples of games using [play-clj](https://github.com/oakes/play-clj).
+This repository provides public domain examples of games using [kludge](https://github.com/ayegill/kludge).

+These examples are copied from the [play-clj examples](https://github.com/oakes/play-clj-examples)

 ## Contents